xuanzhichen/cadimulc/README.md

 Write down the descriptions here.

 ## Citation
-Please cite the following papers depending on which approach you use in your reports or publications:
+Please cite the following paper(s) depending on which approach you use in your reports or publications:
 ```
 @article{chen2021causal,
   title={Causal discovery in linear non-gaussian acyclic model with multiple latent confounders},